willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   with a class.

 - constants: *Static* and unchanging pieces of data.
-By *static*, we mean that the data is owned by the class, not by any one instance.
+By *static*, we mean that the class owns the data, not any one instance.

-- signals: Declarations that something happened, similar to events in other game engines.
+- signals: Declarations that something happened, like events in other game engines.

 Every other class in Godot ``extends Object``, or extends something else that extends Object, at some remove.
 Each possesses all the properties, methods, constants, and signals of the class it extends plus those unique to it.
-This chaining of elements in classes is called "Inheritance."
+Programmers refer to this chaining of elements in classes as "Inheritance."

 As a Godot user, you will create a script file that defines a base class and a list of custom elements.
 These elements are then appended to the base class.